damir-bubanovic/AirLock/data/data_sources.md

 - **Link:** https://uk-air.defra.gov.uk/data/pcm-data#nox
 - **Coordinate system:** British National Grid (OSGB36), 1 km × 1 km cells
 - **Geometry representation:**
-  - Grid cell centres given as Eastings (X) and Northings (Y) in metres
+  - Grid cell centres given as Eastings (`X`) and Northings (`Y`) in metres
   - Each row represents one 1 km grid cell

-### Expected key fields (NOx grid)
+### 1.1 Expected key fields (NOx grid)

-These names may vary slightly depending on the file/year; AirLock will allow mapping or configuration if needed:
+These names may vary slightly depending on the file/year; AirLock assumes the following columns exist (or are mapped to them):

 - `X` – easting (metres), centre of 1 km cell
 - `Y` – northing (metres), centre of 1 km cell

+Optional but commonly present:

 - `GridCode` – grid identifier (not an official OS grid reference)
 - Pollutant fields (example for NOx):
-  - `NOx` or `nox_annual_mean` (main value of interest)
+  - `NOx` or `NOx_YYYY` (annual mean concentrations)
-  - Additional columns may include year, source contributions, etc.
+  - Additional columns may include year, sector breakdowns, etc.

-The application uses `X` and `Y` to construct 1 km grid cell polygons in OSGB36.
+AirLock uses `X` and `Y` to construct 1 km grid cell polygons in OSGB36.
+Any extra columns are preserved in intermediate data but are not required for postcode matching.

 ---